 Dish Drying Towel

-A small, microfiber towel that’s quick drying is always handy to have around camp.
+A small, microfiber towel that’s quick-drying is always handy to have around camp.
 We like the personal-sized PackTowls.
 Use them for drying dishes, wiping your hands while you’re cooking, and cleaning up messes.
 They can be easily rinsed out and hung up to dry for the next use.
 PackTowls come in a variety of sizes which is perfect for any car camping or van life needs.

 When you’re washing dishes outdoors, you want to make sure to use eco-friendly dish soap.
 We like the Sea to Summit Wilderness Wash because it’s biodegradable, tough on grease, and super concentrated so a little bit goes a lot way.